 During the festivities, the magic of the past turns alive.
 Traditional displays like dhow building, henna painting, fish trap making, palm weaving and bao games are shown.
 The donkey races along the Lamu seafront and the dhow races are thrilling and a feast for everyone.
 It’s fascinating to watch the various types of dhows: the bigger one Jahazi, the smaller Mashua or the fast and indeed most elegant Mozambique dhow.
 The dhow regattas are a big attraction and certainly the highlight of the festival.

-As the Lamu Yoga Festivals in 2014 and 2015 were such a huge success, with yoga enthusiasts from all over the word coming to Lamu for four days of yoga, connection and joy, the 3rd Festival will take place from the 2nd to the 6th of March 2016.
+As the Lamu Yoga Festivals since 2014 were such a huge success, with yoga enthusiasts from all over the word coming to Lamu for four days of yoga, connection and joy, the 5th Festival will take place from the 18th to the 22nd of March 2019.
 A variety of yoga classes and meditations will be available in and around the beautiful and peaceful beaches of Shela, Lamu and Manda.
 Some of the highlights include a dhow sail, workshops, fun competitions, and a grand final beach party with skilled drummers and acrobats from Lamu. www.lamuyoga.org

 The Lamu Painters Festival is an event that brings artists from Europe and Africa to Lamu.